OliviaL18/ReadMe-Generator/README.md

 ## Installation

-What things you need to install the software and how to install them.
+What things you need to install the software and how to install them

 >Give examples